cyclus/cyclus.github.com/source/cep/cep26.rst

 precedence, and then will finally perform a single greedy solve on the sorted arcs.

 The set of standard available metrics will include the quantity, preference, and unit cost.
-The benefit of providing the unit costs is that it they are directly and linearly comparable to one another and are part of the everyday, quantitative experience of most humans.
+The benefit of providing the unit costs is that they are directly and linearly comparable to one another.
+Moreover they more commonly used to make quantitative comparisons than preferences.
 Additionally, costs provide a mechanism for resolving request objectives (price limit or maximum cost) and bid objectives (offer price).
 If an offer price is less than or equal to the request price limit, the request-bid can be created.
 Otherwise the request-bid arc will be rejected.